couchbase-partners/amazon-eks-couchbase/README.md

 2. Create a clusterRole (or use an existing one)
 3. Bind clusterRole(s) to the ServiceAccount

-OK now let's create a new Service Account.
+OK now let's create a new Service Account called couchbase-operator in the default [namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces-walkthrough/#step-one-understand-the-default-namespace).

 Create a file called **serviceaccount-couchbase-operator.yaml** with the contents below: